IBM/watson-multimedia-analyzer/README.md

 ## With Watson

 Want to take your Watson app to the next level?
 Looking to leverage Watson Brand assets?
 Join the [With Watson](https://www.ibm.com/watson/with-watson) program which provides exclusive brand, marketing, and tech resources to amplify and accelerate your Watson embedded commercial solution.

+## Watson Accelerators

+Visit the [Watson Accelerators](http://www.watsonaccelerators.com) portal to see more live patterns in action.

 ## Included components